xrickastley/origins-math-docs/docs/types/entity_action_types/variable_execute_command.md

 !!! warning
 	Some Resource values in this mod can be internally stored as a [Float](https://origins.readthedocs.io/en/latest/types/data_types/float/), but normal Origin Resource powers have to be stored as an [Integer](https://origins.readthedocs.io/en/latest/types/data_types/integer/).

-	In this [Entity Action Type](../entity_action_types.md), floating-point values are [floored](https://en.wikipedia.org/wiki/Floor_and_ceiling_functions) while being used as a value in the `command` string.
+	In this [Entity Action Type](../entity_action_types.md), floating-point values will have their decimal counterpart removed, effectively being [truncated](https://en.wikipedia.org/wiki/Truncation) while being used as a value in the `command` string.
 This is because Minecraft's command system can accept an [Integer](https://origins.readthedocs.io/en/latest/types/data_types/integer/) as a [Float](https://origins.readthedocs.io/en/latest/types/data_types/float/), but not the other way around.

 ### Fields
 | Field			| Type		| Default		| Description								|